pascaldekloe/colfer/README.md

 		[-s expression] [-l expression] JavaScript [file ...]

 DESCRIPTION
-	Generates source code from a model definition for one language.
+	The output is source code for either C, Go, Java or JavaScript.

-	The file operands specify schema input.
-Directories are scanned for files with the colf extension.
-When no files are given, then the current working directory is used.
+	For each operand that names a file of a type other than directory, colf reads the content as schema input.
+For each named directory, colf reads all files with a .colf extension within that directory.
+If no operands are given, the contents of the current directory are used.

 	A package definition may be spread over several schema files.
-	The directory hierarchy of the input is not relevant for the generated code.
+	The directory hierarchy of the input is not relevant to the generated code.

 OPTIONS